Trollicorn/QUAFplus/README.md

 ### Apache2 (install and run on Apache2)
 - `cd` into `/var/www/` by running `cd /var/www`
-- clone the repository and `cd` into it
+- clone the repository and `cd` into it by doing `cd QUAFplus`
-- cd into the innter `QUAFplus/directory`
+- cd into the inner QUAFplus directory by doing `cd QUAFplus` again
 - create a copy of the file named `pp.py.example` and call it `pp.py`
 - in the `pp.py` file, change the value of `MAIL_USERNAME` to a valid gmail email address that you have access to (this email address will be used to send emails)
 - in the `pp.py` file, change the value of `MAIL_PASSWORD` to the password of the gmail address used for `MAIL_USERNAME` (don't worry, the `pp.py` file is not tracked by github, and the only way for someone to see your account credentials would be to open the file itself locally)